 Overall, the Vikings aren’t playoff contenders, but let us look at the rest of the NFL’s division cellar dwellers.
 You look at the Redskins, Bucs, Rams, Browns and Colts — any of which aren’t very good.
 Looking at the roster top to bottom, the Vikings have a considerable advantage over them.
 Even though it wouldn’t shock me to see either or all of those teams win their division, which the Vikes have no shot at doing, Vikings are still a respectable last place team.

 The title Mr. Irrelevant began when wide receiver Kelvin Kirk was selected last in the 1976 NFL Draft, and former USC football player Paul Salata felt it necessary to honor the underdog.
 Thirty six years later, the tradition continues, now more popular than ever.
 To accompany being drafted into the NFL, the now prestigious title includes a vacation to California, where during the annual irrelevant week; Mr. Irrelevant will play Chairman to numerous events such as a parade and a golf tournament.
 The winner is also recognized with the “Lowmans Trophy,” a trophy simular to the Heisman; expect the Lowmans is fumbling a football instead of stiff-arming an opponent such as the Heisman Trophy does.
-Although most final picks of the NFL Draft met the expectations the award proclaims, some winners have demonstrated an exuberant amount of relevancy throughout their professonal careers.
+Although most final picks of the NFL Draft lived up to the expectations the award proclaims, some winners have demonstrated an exuberant amount of relevancy throughout their professional careers.

 One of the early winners of Mr. Irrelevant – quarterback Bill Kenney – who earned the title in 1978, was everything but irrelevant.
 After being drafted and eventually cut by the Miami Dolphins, Kenney went on to start at quarterback for the Kansas City Chiefs, passing many of the Chiefs single season passing records along the way.
 Kenney would earn a Pro Bowl nod in the 1983-84 season, the only Mr. Irrelevant in history to earn such honors.
 Proving his relevancy outside the pro sports spectrum and into the political one, Kenney went on to become the majority floor leader of the Missouri Senate for two years.
-The Chiefs continued relying on Mr. Irrelevant’s when they drafted placekicker Ryan Succop with the 256th pick of the 2009 Draft. though only a kicker, Succop has thrived in the NFL and set a Chiefs rookie record for field goals made (25).
+The Chiefs continued relying on Mr. Irrelevant’s when they drafted placekicker Ryan Succop with the 256th pick of the 2009 Draft.
+Though only a kicker, Succop has thrived in the NFL and set a Chiefs rookie record for field goals made (25).

 Another player who rigorously contradicted his title of Mr. Irrelevant was Jim Finn, the 253rd pick of the Chicago Bears in 1999.
 Later that year Finn was released by the Bears and eventually picked up by the New York Giants.
 With the Giants, the Ivy league fullback out of Pennsylvania blocked for stars like Tiki Barber and helped Barber reach 1,860 rushing yards in 2005, a Giants single season record.
 Finn would also prove his relevancy off the field.
 In 2011, Finn and 11 other NFL players filed a lawsuit against the NFL, claiming the league didn’t properly treat head injuries of players, which resulted in numerous brain injuries.